-Ensuring robust security measures to protect the Council's digital data and ICT assets from external threats
+Ensuring robust security measures to protect the Council's digital data and ICT accore from ovtornal throate

 Inherent Risk Score Current circumstance Risk Control Residual Risk Score Action Required Likelihood 4 x Impact 4 = High 16 This risk relates to the Council's ability to defend itself against the constantly evolving threat from cyber based attack.
 The Council, in common with other public bodies, should be regarded as a high-profile target given the impact and publicity a successful attack can have.
 The current insurance market for public sector cyber risks is volatile.
-A. Up to date Disaster Recovery plan is in place B. Awareness training of officers and staff on the threats of cyber attacks C. Continued reviewing and tightening of existing IT Security Policy to ensure measures adapt to the changing threat, including awareness, familiarisation and training.
+A. Up to date Disaster Recovery plan is in place.
+B. Awareness training of officers and staff on the threats of cyber attacks.
+C. Continued reviewing and tightening of existing IT Security Policy to ensure measures adapt to the changing threat, including awareness, familiarisation and training.
 D. Acceptable use of IT policy to ensure staff are using equipment safely and appropriately.
-E. Relationships with other agencies to ensure best practice is established Likelihood 3 x Impact 4 = High 12 A. Continued development of O365 services to improve email and antivirus protections B. Carry out annual penetration test C. Ongoing refresher training on cyber risks for all staff D. To look at service provisions externally that can assist with cyber risks.
+E. Relationships with other agencies to ensure best practice is established.
+Likelihood 3 x Impact 4 = High 12 A. Continued development of O365 services to improve email and antivirus protections.
+Progress update: Microsoft E5 licenses provide email protection using multiple threat protection policies including Anti-Phishing, Anti-Spam, Anti-Malware, Safe Attachments, Safe Links and a global allow / block list.
+Data Loss Prevention (DLP) policies are being introduced in partnership between ICT and Information Governance for emails.
+Microsoft Defender technology is in the process of being tested for endpoint anti-virus protection.
+B. Carry out annual penetration test.
+Progress update: ICT conducts an annual IT health check, which encompasses a complete penetration test.
+Any vulnerabilities discovered are ranked and addressed according to a plan based on their criticality.
+The most recent assessment occurred from 29/08/23 to 08/09/23, during which all critical and high vulnerabilities were either remedied or mitigated to lower associated risks.